corneliuLungociu/slr/README.md

 - reimplement on click on small image -> enlarge it  (on click, change the ImageTransformer associated to the web cam
 - !!!!!!!!!!!!!!!!!!!reimplement Single Image recognition!!!!!!!!!!!!!!!!!!!
 - move neural network package location?

+- investigate why on stop camera, sometimes we get a NPE. (most likely a thread synchronization issue)